Pakalppooram

 Pakalppooram is a 2002 Indian Malayalam-language comedy horror film directed by Anil Babu and written by Rajan Kiriyath.
-Starring Mukesh, Geethu Mohandas, Jagathy Sreekumar and Harisree Ashokan.
+Starring Mukesh, Geetu Mohandas, Jagathy Sreekumar and Harisree Ashokan.
 It was released on 19 April 2002 and ran 100 days in Ernakulam Lulu Theatre.

 Plot

-The story starts with Suryamangalathu Brahmadathan Namboothiri visiting a village, Bhrahmadesham, to capture a ghost.
-With the help of a maiden in the locality, he is able to capture the ghost.
-But he warns the people that if the holy anklet that he used to overpower the ghost is moved, she will reborn.
+The story starts with Suryamangalathu Brahmadathan Namboothiri, a young but accomplished sorcerer out to be married shortly, being requested to reign in a Yakshi terrorising the village of Brahmadesam.
+Realising that the Yakshi is primarily after sexual gratification with the virgin priests of the village temple, he decides that the best way to capture it is by seducing her and then enraging her by spurning her with another maiden, thus throwing her off her wits.
+As per plan, Brahmadattan with the help of a maiden in the locality, he is able to capture the Yakshi with a pair of enchanted anklets he winds her feet in as she is distracted.
+Completing a series of rituals, he leaves the temple with one anklet he plans to keep safe in bis own residence, with the other one ept secure in the temple itself.
+But he warns the people that if the holy anklet in the temple is moved before 16,000 days are completed, she will be reborn and that will mean the total destruction of his own family.

-The maiden gets pregnant and so does the official wife of Brahmadathan Namboothiri.
-They give birth at the same place and the children are swapped.
+The maiden gets pregnant during the act and so does the newly wed official wife of Brahmadathan Namboothiri.
+Circumstances bring them together on the way and they give birth at the same place and the children are swapped by his scheming younger brother's servant.

-A few years later, Gouridasan Namboothiri is living in a poor family with his mother and sisters.
-After Gouridasan's father, Suryamangalathu Brahmadathan Namboothiri's death, his mother, sisters, and he were thrown out of the family by his evil younger brother, Surya Namboothiri.
+Thirty years later, Gouridasan Namboothiri, brought up by Brahmadattan's official wife, is living in a poor family with his mother and sisters.
+After Gouridasan's father, Suryamangalathu Brahmadathan Namboothiri's death, his mother, sisters, and he were thrown out of the family by his evil younger brother, Soori Namboothiri.

-Later, in order to get his rights in the ancestral family property and to save his family from miseries, he and his friend Ayyappankutty masquerade themselves as the priests who have come to stop a vampire, in order to steal the documents of his rights.
-Anamika, Gouridas's cousin after getting to know his real identity, tells him to go to the village so that he can get the anklet where the legal documents are present and she promises to give him the other anklet which is in the temple inside the palace.
+Later, in order to get his rights in the ancestral family property and to save his family from miseries, he and his friend Ayyappankutty masquerade themselves as the priests who have come to stop the Yakshi, in order to steal the documents of his rights.

+Nandini, Gouridasans cousin, after getting to know his real identity, makes a pact with him for getting help to marry her lover, but she is murdered by the Yakshi at the palatial pond in the night.
+Anamika, her younger sister and Gouridasan's cousin too, gets to know of his real identity soon enough, and tells him to go to the village so that he can get the anklet on which the legal rights are mentioned and she promises to give him the other anklet which is in the temple inside the palace.

-Later they understand that the place is in fact haunted by a vampire, and the story revolves around his struggles to stop the ghost, as his father had once succeeded.
+Later they understand that the place is in fact haunted by a vampire, and the story revolves around his struggles to stop the vampire, as his father had once succeeded.